hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - a type of malware that is designed to infect a target PC and allow an attacker to install a set of tools that grant him <span style="color: #bb6600;">persistent remote access</span> to the computer
     - a program providing maliciously privileged access to a computer
     - types: 1) kernel; 2) <span style="color: #bb6600;">user mode</span>; 3) <span style="color: #bb6600;">bootloader</span>; 4) Memory rootkits

+- Data breach
+  - a stolen customer database that contained social security numbers and was <span style="color: #bb6600;">published online</span>
+  - a security violation or incident that leads to the theft of sensitive or critical data or its exposure to an unauthorized party
+  - intentional, such as a database hack, or accidental, such as an employee emailing confidential files to the wrong recipient
+  - possible attack methods
+    - system or device vulnerabilities
+    - compromised webpage
+    - malware in email attachments
+    - compromised email accounts
+    - system misconfigurations or weak or absent data encryption
+  - mitigation
+    - two-factor authentication and secure access solutions for cloud apps make it more difficult for malicious hackers or insiders to compromise users, including those who work remotely or on a contract basis
+    - patching vulnerabilities; updating operating systems; securing endpoints, including Internet of Things (IoT) devices; and addressing "shadow IT" risks
+    - zero-trust approach: identify what data needs to be protected and applies stringent measures to shield it from unauthorized access or exposur
+    - user education and training
+    - data encryption
+  - two parameters used to prevent a data breach in the cloud:  <span style="color: #bb6600;">encryption</span> and  <span style="color: #bb6600;">strong user authentication</span>

 - Buffer overflow